 David Baronov, Chair

 Given the broad range of topics addressed by sociology, there are a number of career options for which our majors are especially well-suited.
-These include law, criminal justice, human services, social work, business, journalism, and politics.
-Majors interested in human services or public and community health may wish to complete the human services or public and community health departmental focuses within the major.
+These include law, criminal justice, human services, social work, business, journalism, politics, etc. Majors interested in human services may wish to complete the Human Services departmental concentration within the major.

 Lastly, sociology majors are strongly encouraged to consider a double-major to further enhance their knowledge base, skill set, and career prospects.
 Likewise, it is suggested that non-sociology majors consider either a minor or double-major option, given the need for everyone to anticipate and adjust to the enormous social changes affecting all of our professional and personal lives.